 It is recognised that the equivalent values in countries outside the UK may not be a straight currency conversion and the Managing Director will set appropriate limits from time to time.

 The receiving of gifts could constitute or be misconstrued as a bribe.
 However, the giving or receipt of small gifts is established practice in certain business sectors and territories.
 Similar principles as for hospitality and entertaining apply save that:

-It is an offence under the Act to offer a bribe to a Foreign Public Official in order to obtain or retain business or an advantage in the conduct of business.
+As mentioned in paragraph 4.1 above, it is an offence under the Act to offer a bribe to a Foreign Public Official in order to obtain or retain business or an advantage in the conduct of business.

 If you have any doubts about a payment and suspect that it might be a facilitation payment, then only make the payment if the official can provide a receipt or written confirmation of its legality.

 If a demand for payment is accompanied by threats such that you fear loss of life, physical injury or liberty, ALWAYS, put safety first and make the payment and as soon as practicable report the circumstances to the relevant director.